slemsz/memesat-1.local/docs/doxygen/mainpage.md

  \mainpage

 This is the F´ automatically generated documentation.
-The sidebar links point to the software description documentation (SDD) for the F´ components.
-The Namespace and Classes sections link to the documentation of the C++ code.
+The below guides represent the software description documentation (SDD) for the F´ components.
+Included in the Namespace and Classes sections is the documentation of the C++ code.

 \page Fw Fw Components, Ports, and Classes